Seller ratings on Google Shopping

-Seller ratings on Google Shopping are based on one or more of the following sources:
+Seller ratings on Google Shopping may be based on one or more of the following sources:

 - Shopping reviews for your shop domain, which include reviews from various third-party sources.

-- Google Trusted Stores, a free certification programme that can improve your conversion rate and average order size by reassuring potential customers that you offer a great shopping experience.
+- Google Certified Shops, a free certification programme that can improve your conversion rate and average order size by reassuring potential customers that you offer a great shopping experience.

 - StellaService, an independent company that rates the customer service performance of online businesses.

 We do not modify existing reviews.
 We connect users with reviews from seller ratings websites.
-To provide consistent ratings, we re-scale ratings on a 1-5 scale and filter out reviews that are untrustworthy or otherwise questionable.
+To provide consistent ratings, we rescale ratings on a 1-5 scale and filter out reviews that Google considers to be untrustworthy or otherwise questionable.

-Ratings for your shop will appear automatically without any action required by you, if they are not already present.
+Ratings for your shop may appear automatically without any action required by you, if they are not already present.
 As we develop this programme, we will continue to enhance and refine our ratings.
 We expect the number of shops rated on Google Shopping to grow as we update this feature.

-If you don’t yet have reviews for your shop, you can sign up for Google Trusted Stores, a certification programme which collects seller ratings for free.
+If you don't have reviews for your shop yet, you can sign up for Google Certified Shops, a certification programme which collects seller ratings for free.

 The seller ratings calculation in Google Shopping results

 We want our seller ratings to reflect more than just an average of review scores.
-That's why we also calculate the quality of the reviews themselves, and how representative they are of customers' shopping experience.
-We're constantly refining how we use those signals to give our users as helpful an overview as possible.
+That's why we also factor in the quality of the reviews themselves, and how representative they are of customers' shopping experience.
+We're constantly refining how we use those signals to give our users the most helpful overview possible.